 - Utilize dermoscopy to differentiate benign nevi from melanoma

 A limited number of posters will be accepted.
-Submission of posters is due by Friday, March 16, 2018.
+View guidelines(1 page PDF) for poster submission.
+Posters are due by Friday, October 4.
 For more information, contact Nina Carnoali at firstname.lastname@example.org.

-Richard P. Usatine, MD, FAAFP, Course Chair, Professor of Family and Community Medicine, Professor of Dermatology and Cutaneous Surgery, UT Health-San Antonio, San Antonio, Texas
+Richard P. Usatine, MD, FAAFP, Course Chair - Professor of Family and Community Medicine, Professor of Dermatology and Cutaneous Surgery, University of Texas Health Science Center San Antonio, San Antonio, Texas

-Daniel L. Stulberg, MD, FAAFP, Professor of Family and Community Medicine, University of New Mexico, Albuquerque, New Mexico
+Daniel L. Stulberg, MD, FAAFP - Professor of Family & Community Medicine, University of New Mexico, Albuquerque, New Mexico

 Las Vegas, NV 89109

 *If making phone reservations, a $15 plus current sales tax fee will be applied.

 Rate: $165 Single/Double Occupancy

 Accommodation Cutoff -- October 14, 2019

 Note: A limited number of rooms at the discounted group rate are available for conference registrants on a first-come, first-served basis, and cannot be guaranteed by the AAFP.